geoguide/lisk-dapps-docs/MessagingApp.md

 Congratulations!
 This completes our first step.

-Now we need to add an **API** to drive our dapp, which will allow us to interact with it.
+Now we need to add an **API** to drive our app, which will allow us to interact with it.

 ## API